 Verifying Real-World Image Quality

-Some of the findings solely based on camera technical specifications analysis have also been verified by visually inspecting photo output with our Uber IQ Camera benchmark (full list of reviews included).
+Some of the findings solely based on camera technical specifications analysis have also been verified by visually inspecting photo output with our Camera IQ benchmark (full list of reviews included).

 You can go back to the following camera reviews to see how good the image quality (IQ) these phones are taking and how they rank against their peers (full list in our Camera IQ benchmark page):